rhealbarnett/rf-transpond/README.md

 Running steady state transport MMS
 =======================================

-Iterations to tolerance information will be printed
+Iterations to tolerance information will be printed.

 =======================================
 Running time dependent transport MMS
 =======================================

-Max number of iterations, time step, total time taken information will be printed
+Max number of iterations, time step, total time taken information will be printed.
 ```

+These tests will produce a figure for each verification test that will be saved in `outputs/`.